pippyn/icloud3/Readme.md

 *Valid values: 'km', 'mi' (for kilometers, miles), Default: mi *

 **distance_method**
 iCloud3 uses two methods of determining the distance between home and your current location — by calculating the straight line distance using geometry formulas (like the Proximity sensor) and by using the Waze Route Tracker to determine the distance based on the driving route.
-This attribute lets you select the method you want to use.
 *Valid values: 'calc', 'waze'.
 Default: waze*

 *Note:* The Waze distance becomes less accurate when you are close to home.
 At distances less than 1 kilometer or 1 mile, the calculation method is used.